Brad Knott: Early life, family, and education

 John Bradford Knott was born on April 17, 1986, in Raleigh, North Carolina.
-He is one of five siblings.
-His father, Joseph Thomas Knott III, was an assistant U.S. attorney and served on the University of North Carolina Board of Governors.
+He is one of six siblings.
+His father, Joseph Thomas Knott III, was an assistant United States attorney and served on the University of North Carolina Board of Governors.
 Knott's grandfather, Joseph Thomas Knott Jr., served in the U.S. Army during World War II and was a member of the Wake County Board of Commissioners for twelve years.
 Knott's brother, Tucker Knott, is chief of staff for U.S. Senator Ted Budd and the former chief of staff for U.S. Congressman George Holding.

-He attended St. David's School, an Episcopal day school in Raleigh.
+He attended St. David's School, a private Episcopal day school in Raleigh.
 Knott earned his bachelor's degree from Baylor University and his Juris Doctor degree from the Wake Forest University School of Law.

 Career

-Knott was hired as a federal prosecutor in the office of the United States Attorney for the Eastern District of North Carolina in 2016.
+Knott was hired as a federal prosecutor in the office of the United States attorney for the Eastern District of North Carolina in 2016.
 He worked as a federal prosecutor until November 2023.